Most organizations believe engineering excellence is about skill, standards, or tools.

 The Question That Matters

-Engineering excellence is not a goal.
-It is the mechanism that allows you to operate at speed without betting the organisation each quarter.
+It is the mechanism that allows you to operate at speed without betting the organization each quarter.

-The question is not whether you are paying for it.
 The question is whether you are paying deliberately, or through missed commitments, rework, and declining confidence.